gkovacs75/OAuthOpenIdDemo/README.md

 ### This is a demonstration of taking a .NET 4.7 MVC application and adding the following:

-- Adding dependency injection using Owin
+- Dependency Injection using Owin
-- Creating the Startup.cs file
+- Startup.cs file
 - Adding IAppBuilder and IServiceCollection
 - Oauth/OpenID Connect